eliashaeussler/cache-warmup/docs/installation.md

 ## First steps

-Once downloaded, you can start by passing the URL to an XML sitemap to the cache-warmup library:
+Once downloaded, you can start by passing the URL to an XML sitemap:

 ::: code-group